 Car payment should never resort to partial or failing to pay should never be an option.
-Irrespective of the financial crises, address it with a call to your lender.
+Irrespective of the financial crisis, address it with a call to your lender.
 Explain the situation and, if possible, have a budget prepared that includes a dollar figure you can afford for a monthly payment.

 Lenders do not want to repossess your vehicle because the process costs them time and money.
 It’s beneficial for them to work with you on both a short-term and a long-term plan to help you stay current on your payments.